Compressive Statistical Learning with Random Feature Moments: Conclusion and perspectives

 \section{Conclusion and perspectives}

 The principle of compressive statistical learning is to learn from large-scale collections by first summarizing the collection into a sketch vector made of empirical (random) moments, before solving a nonlinear least squares problem.
-The main contribution of this paper is to setup a general mathematical framework for compressive statistical learning and to demonstrate on three examples (compressive PCA, compressive clustering and compressive Gaussian mixture estimation --with fixed known covariance) that the excess risk of this procedure can be controlled, as well as the sketch size.
-In a sense, the random feature moments that constitute the sketch vector play the role of sufficient statistics for the considered learning task.
+The main contribution of this paper is to set up a general mathematical framework for compressive statistical learning and to demonstrate on an example (compressive PCA) that the excess risk of this procedure can be controlled, as well as the sketch size.
+The companion paper \citeparttwo\ completes the illustration of the framework by considering two more examples: compressive clustering and compressive Gaussian mixture estimation --- with fixed known covariance.

 \paragraph{Sharpened estimates?} Our demonstration of the validity of the compressive statistical learning framework for certain tasks is, in a sense, qualitative, and we expect that many bounds and constants are sub-optimal.
-This is the case for example of the estimated sketch sizes for which statistical learning guarantees have been established, and an immediate theoretical challenge is to sharpen these guarantees to match the empirical phase transitions observed empirically for compressive clustering and compressive GMM \citep{Keriven2016arxiv,Keriven2016}.

 A number of non-sharp oracle inequalities have been established in the course of our endeavor.
-For mixture models, as our proof technique involves Geshgorin's disc theorem, it is natural to wonder to what extent the involved constants can be tightened to get closer to sharp oracle inequalities, possibly at the price of larger sketch sizes.
-A related problem is to obtain more explicit and/or tighter control of the bias term $\distIOP(\instProb,\Model_{\HypClass})$, in particular for $k$-means and GMM, and to understand whether Lemma~\ref{lem:LemmaBiasTerm}, which relates this bias term to the optimal risk, can be tightened and/or extended to other loss functions.

-In the same vein, as fast rates (see e.g. \citep{Levrard:2013ho} for the case of $k$-means) on the estimation error can be established for certain classical statistical learning task (under appropriate margin conditions), it is natural to wonder whether the same holds for compressive statistical learning.
+A particular question is to obtain more explicit and/or tighter control of the bias term $ \distIOPexgen_{\hyp^{\star}_{\Prob}}(\Prob,\ModelCT(\HypClass))$, and to understand whether Lemma~\ref{lem:LemmaBiasTerm}, which relates this bias term to the optimal risk, can be tightened and/or extended to other loss functions.
+In the same vein, as fast convergence rates for the excess risk can be established for certain classical statistical learning tasks under appropriate conditions (see e.g. \citep{Levrard:2013ho} for the case of $k$-means), it is natural to wonder whether the same holds for compressive statistical learning.

-Overall, an important question to benchmark the quality of the established bounds (on achievable sketch sizes, on the separation assumptions used for $k$-mixtures, etc.) is of course to investigate corresponding lower-bounds.